Teen Participation at IC

 Go to the Register page on the IC site.
 Check out the registration options to find the right experience for you as there will be option to come early for IC Summit, which begins on Wednesday, February 12 (learn more about IC Summit tracks here).

 You can modify your registration and submit payment and travel information in the IC Registration System once your spot is confirmed and you are no longer on the IC waitlist.

 We are committed to making sure that every Aleph and B’nai B’rith Girl can attend IC and work hard to ensure that there are no financial barriers to any member’s participation.
 Immediately after registering for the IC registration waitlist, the IC scholarship application will be available.
 Families are encouraged to submit their form as quickly as possible even if the applicant has not yet been admitted to IC.
 We want to get to work on assisting each teen right away.
-The IC scholarship application is due to the International Office by October 24, 2018 and we will notify all families of their award no later than November 7, 2018.
-Scholarship can also be earned by participating in the AZA & BBG Fall 2018 Recruitment Campaign.
+The IC scholarship application is due to the International Office by Thursday, October 17, 2019 and we will notify all families of their award no later than Thursday, October 31, 2019.
+Scholarship can also be earned by participating in the AZA & BBG Fall Recruitment Campaign.
 Additional scholarship opportunities may be available for Canadian delegates.
 Please connect with your Canadian regional office for more information.
-Delegates from beyond North America should be in touch with local BBYO staff, BBYO-JDC JSC Fellows or partner agency professionals for scholarship information.
+Delegates from beyond North America should be in touch with local BBYO staff or partner agency professionals for scholarship information.

 BBYO strives to create an environment where all Jewish teens can explore and cultivate their Jewish identity.
 One of the ways we promote this growth is through encountering new traditions, beliefs, and practices, and interacting with others from different backgrounds and perspectives.
 We strive for all public spaces to be Shomer Shabbat from sundown on Friday through Havdallah on Saturday.